check4ismail/DessertsChallenge/README.md

 For the **Model**, I'll use the `Codable` protocol to seamlessly decode API responses into Swift models.

+For networking, I'll be using a `MealAPI` to handle Meal endpoint requests.
+I'll also be using `ImageLoader` to handle downloading and caching dessert images.
+Both network components are abstracted using the Factory design pattern by using Swift protocols.

 Taking performance into account, I'll be doing the following to reduce network calls:
 - Fetch list of desserts **only once**
 - Fetch dessert details **only once when requested by user**.
 If user views same dessert a second time, **no extra network calls are executed** since it was already fetched.
+- Utilizing an `ImageLoader` to handle downloading and caching dessert images.
+The image is fetched when user views dessert details.

 <br />